jeffcubed/api-docs/models/Bot.md

   help_command: STRING,
   library: STRING,  // Optional
   spotlight: BOOLEAN, // Wether this bot is in a spotlight, aka advertised/pinned
+  active: BOOLEAN, // Wether this bot has been checked by admins
   created_at: STRING,
   updated_at: STRING
 }